Saint Maurus: Veneration

-Worldwide he is the patron of charcoalburners and coppersmiths.
+Worldwide, he is the patron of charcoalburners and coppersmiths.

 The Blessing of Saint Maur is customarily bestowed on the sick with a relic of the true Cross, in hopes of assisting to restore their health.
 Since it is often impossible to have a relic of the True Cross, in 1959, the Sacred Congregation of Rites granted permission to use the medal of St. Benedict in place of the relic of the True Cross to confer the Blessing.

 The Congregation of St. Maur took its name from him.
 The surname "Seymour" is derived from Saint Maur.

-Saint Maur International School of Yokohama, Japan's first international school and founded by French and Irish nuns of the Congregation of the Infant Jesus (also known as the Dames of Saint Maur) in 1872, was named after Saint Maur.
+Saint Maur International School of Yokohama, Japan's first international school, was founded by French and Irish nuns of the Congregation of the Infant Jesus (also known as the Dames of Saint Maur) in 1872, and was named after Saint Maur.

 Iconography

-In art, he is depicted as a young man in the garb of a monk, usually holding an abbot's cross or sometimes with a spade (an allusion to the monastery of Saint-Maur-des-Fossés, literally "Saint Maurus of the Ditches").
-Another of Maurus' attributes is a crutch, in reference to his patronage of cripples.
+In Christian iconography, Maurus is depicted as a young man in the habit of a Benedictine monk, usually holding an abbot's pectoral cross or sometimes with a spade (an allusion to the monastery of Saint-Maur-des-Fossés, literally "Saint Maurus of the Ditches").
+Another of Maurus' attributes is a crutch, in reference to his patronage of disabled people.
 He was invoked especially against fever, and also against rheumatism, epilepsy, and gout.
-He is also sometimes depicted with a scale, a reference to the implement used to measure a monk's daily ration of bread, given to him by Benedict when he left Montecassino for France.
-The monks of Fossés near Paris (whence the community of Glanfeuil had fled from the Vikings in 868) exhibited this implement throughout the Middle Ages.
+He is also sometimes depicted with a scale, a reference to the implement used to measure a monk's daily ration of bread, which Benedict gave him when he left Montecassino for France.
+The monks of Fossés, near Paris (from which the community of Glanfeuil had fled the Vikings in 868), used this implement throughout the Middle Ages.